19 Feb Essential Tips to Keep Your WordPress Site Secured

 Whoever has been introduced to WordPress basics and dashboard behind knows that one can access the back-end part easily by going through the /wp-admin login page.
 Now, you can’t change that fact but what you can do, is use a strong password which is tough to guess and even tougher for a software to predict through some algorithms (yes there are much available for making such predictions).
 You also need to delete the default Admin user and create a new one with unique name and a strong password set to accompany it.

 When I say ‘strong’ I mean you need to make a password with a combination of small letters, big letters, number, and special characters.
 These days, WordPress itself suggests a strong password which is system generated but tough to remember for humans.
-So, either create your own strong password and remember or use the system offered one and keep it safe and try to memorise.
+So, either create your own strong password and remember or use the system offered one and keep it safe and try to memorize.

 #3 Remove WordPress version